qianyingwu/qianyingwu.github.io/_pages/about.md

   - /about.html
 ---

-This is Qianying's home on web!
+Welcome to Qianying's home on web!

+Qianying is currently a PhD student in at [Nanoheat Lab](hhttps://nanoheat.stanford.edu), supervised by Professor Ken Goodson.